php-fig/fig-standards/proposed/resource-location.md

 ### 1.3 Resource Variants

-The main task of the resource locator is to resolve resource URIs to file paths.
+The main task of the resource locator is to resolve resource URIs to existing file paths.
-Each resource URI MAY resolve to multiple file paths.
 These are called *resource variants*.
+Each resource URI MAY resolve to multiple variants.
+The concrete definition of how to obtain a variant for a given URI is provided by scheme specifications (section 1.5 and 1.6).

 > For overriding resources.
 See requirement 5.

-The `ResourceLocatorInterface` exposes the method `findResourceVariants()` to retrieve the variants.
-The method receives a resource URI as first argument and MUST throw a `Psr\ResourceLocation\IllegalUriException` if the URI does not correspond to the rules described in section 1.2.
+The `ResourceLocatorInterface` exposes the method `findResourceVariants()` which receives a resource URI as first argument and MUST return all variants for that URI in descending order of priority.
+How to assign priorities MUST be chosen by the implementation (e.g. FIFO).
+The method MUST throw a `Psr\ResourceLocation\IllegalUriException` if the URI does not correspond to the rules described in section 1.2.

+> If a scheme specification defines what a "variant" is for a given URI, by
+> implication every such variant must be returned by findResourceVariants().

-`findResourceVariants()` MUST return an array which MUST be empty or contain only strings, i.e. the resource variants.
+`findResourceVariants()` MUST return an array which MUST contain only strings, i.e. the resource variants.
+If no variants exist for a resource URI, the array MUST be empty.

+> No other return values allowed.
+>
+> If a scheme specification defines what a "variant" is but no such variant
+> can be found for a given URI, by implication an empty array must be returned.

 Each resource variant MUST be an absolute path or a URI and MUST exist on the local file system.
 If a variant is given as URI, it MUST have one of the